TLPcoder/hystrix-controller-oop-js/README.md

 # Hystrix Controller #
-This library an abstraction of hystrixjs to help give developers a simpler solution.
+This library is an abstraction of hystrixjs to help give developers a simpler solution.
-This document does not go over hystrixjs or how to create commands please find that information here https://www.npmjs.com/package/hystrixjs
+This document does not go over hystrixjs or how to create commands please find that information here https://www.npmjs.com/package/hystrixjs.
+As I work on a way to improve the experiance for hystrix monitoring I have added a method "hystrixjs" which will return hystrix where the developer can access hystrixSSEStream to create monitoring.

 ## To create Hystrix Commands ##